Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Introduction

 We say that a rate is \emph{achievable} if for any $\delta, \epsilon>0$ and sufficiently large $n$, the number of tests $T$ satisfies $ \frac{\log_{2}{n \choose k}}{T} > R - \delta$ and the error probability incurred is at most $\epsilon$, where the notion of ``error probability'' depends on the recovery criterion.
 For example, for the exact recovery criterion the probability of error is given by $\bP(\hat{S} \neq S)$, whereas for the two-sided approximate recovery criterion (see Section \ref{sec:prior} for further discussion), the probability of error is given by $\bP\big(\abs{\hat{S} \setminus S}> \beta k \,\cup\, \abs{S \setminus \hat{S}} > \beta k\big)$ for some $\beta > 0$.

-While previous works on approximate recovery focused mainly on this symmetric two-sided criterion, our focus in this paper is instead on to the following problems, which represent the extremes of placing unequal weighting on false positives and false negatives: \begin{itemize} \item Finding a near-complete subset of $S$ (a problem we will henceforth call SUBSET). \item Finding a slightly-enlarged superset of $S$ (a problem we will henceforth call SUPERSET). \end{itemize} Note that exact recovery solves both SUBSET and SUPERSET, since after successful recovery, one can either remove defective items or add non-defective items to $S$.
+While previous works on approximate recovery focused mainly on this symmetric two-sided criterion, our focus in this paper is instead on the following problems, which represent the extremes of placing unequal weighting on false positives and false negatives: \begin{itemize} \item Finding a near-complete subset of $S$ (a problem we will henceforth call SUBSET). \item Finding a slightly-enlarged superset of $S$ (a problem we will henceforth call SUPERSET). \end{itemize} There are natural scenarios where these problems may be more relevant than the previously considered two-sided approximate recovery criterion.
+For example, SUPERSET may be relevant when trying to contain a highly contagious disease in its initial stages, where a small number of healthy individuals being quarantined is worth ensuring all diseased individuals are identified.
+An example where SUBSET may be relevant is identifying illegal activity via traitor tracing \cite{meerwald2011group}, where it is paramount to avoid false accusations.

+Note that exact recovery solves both SUBSET and SUPERSET, since after successful recovery, one can either remove defective items or add non-defective items to $S$.
 One can also consider the asymmetric approximate recovery case where we allow at most $\alpha_{1}k$ false negatives and $\alpha_{2}k$ false positives for general fixed values of $\alpha_{1}, \alpha_{2} > 0$.
 However, this problem is a relatively straightforward extension of existing work \cite{scarlett2017how, truong2020all}; see Appendix \ref{sec:asymmetric} for details.

-For the SUBSET and SUPERSET problems, the error probabilities are given as follows with parameters $\eta^{-}, \eta^{+} > 0$.
+For the SUBSET and SUPERSET problems, the error probabilities are given as follows with parameters $\eta^-, \eta^+ > 0$.

 \begin{definition} For the SUBSET problem with parameter $\eta^- \in [0,1]$, the error probability is defined by